mittalsam98/Shopping-Store/README.md

 # Shopping-Store
-Shopping store built with Redux and Redux and deployed on Netlify.
+Shopping store built with React and Redux and deployed on Netlify.

 Live Preview at : https://shopnowhere.netlify.app/shoes